KiptoonKipkurui/open-research-assistant/readme.md

 <em>NOTE</em>
 The User Experience is not yet fully fleshed out and so it may allow one to type in multiple questions at a time but it is not yet built to handle such.
+The packages also take time to install, give it time.
 <br>
 You can check if you meet the primary requirements by running this [check](./check_prerequisites.sh)
 ```sh